What to Do in Cuba?

 #2 Don’t wing it

 Cuba is not a good country to just show up.
 Your experience will suffer from a lack of planning, and you may have a hard time justifying your itinerary as compliant under U.S. law.
+Our customized tours are a great way to ensure a smooth trip and unforgettable experience!

 #3 Don’t drink the tap water